terkelg/awesome-creative-coding/README.md

         - Functions-as-a-Service [_can_ be a low or no cost solution at low traffic levels](https://dev.to/hivickylai/running-a-free-twitter-bot-on-aws-lambda--2pik).
             - Here's a [cost comparison calculator](http://serverlesscalc.com) that can help you choose a service, but it is not the whole picture.
 If you need to support incoming web traffic, [AWS API Gateway](https://aws.amazon.com/api-gateway/pricing/) may cost you, making Google Cloud Functions the cheaper option.
             - [Serverless](https://serverless.com) [node.js, Python, more] is a popular code framework for these purposes.
 It supports multiple backends.
             - [Zappa](https://github.com/Miserlou/Zappa) [Python] is a "turn-key" way to run a Django or Flask web app on AWS Lambda.
-Unlike some other FaaS options, you are not coupled to the FaaS architecture so you can host other ways without changing your web app code.
+This library has minimal coupling to the FaaS aspect, so your web app can run without your cloud provider. [pycloudfn](https://github.com/MartinSahlen/cloud-functions-python) is a similar approach for Google Cloud.

 ### Projection Mapping • VJing